teambit/bit/scopes/react/component-highlighter/component-highlighter.docs.md

 Where does the metadata come from?
 The highlighter assumes the code has been transpiled by Bit's [custom babel plugin](https://bit.dev/teambit/react/babel/bit-react-transformer).
 The plugin looks for React components (i.e. functions or classes), and attaches a metadata object to them.

-> The `Bit React Transformer` babel plugin is already running in the Preview during `bit start`.
+> The `Bit React Transformer` babel plugin is already running in the Preview, during `bit start`.
 > It only effects the browser bundle, and not the dists.

 The result looks like this: